svecosystem/runed/sites/docs/src/content/utilities/persisted-state.md

 ## Usage

-`PersistedState` allows for syncing and persisting state across browser sessions using `localStorage` or `sessionStorage`.
 Initialize `PersistedState` by providing a unique key and an initial value for the state.

 ```svelte
 <script lang="ts">